IS CFS PHYSIOLOGICAL OR PSYCHOSOMATIC?

 What I was not aware of was what I now recognize as “deep stress”: the fundamental and substantial tension of maintaining and defending the personality I had built for myself by my early thirties.
 This personality carried a great deal of unexplored, unexpressed resentment and sadness that had been invisibly sapping my vitality for years.
 Those suppressed emotions showed through in my personality chiefly as a sarcastic fatalism about life.

 More than any other illness or ailment I have experienced, CFS made it clear to me that the artificial division of mind and body made by conventional medicine is counterproductive and even dangerous.
-But for anyone suffering from CFS, the particular causes matter somewhat less than what will reduce the symptoms.
-If it is helpful to anyone, let me say that I made no progress with CFS as long as I wished for my life to return to its prior, “normal” state.
-Only when I realized that my previous life was devastated, and that I had to accept a life as a full-time sick person for an indeterminate length of time, did the progression of my illness begin to slow.
+For anyone suffering from CFS, the particular causes matter somewhat less than what will reduce the symptoms.
+If it is helpful to anyone, let me say that I made no progress with CFS as long as I wished for my life to return to its prior “normal” state.
+Only when I realized that my previous life was devastated -- and that I had to accept a life as a full-time sick person for an indeterminate length of time -- did the progression of my illness begin to slow.
 When I surrendered the kind of control I was used to having, I could begin to consider the possibility of living differently when I recovered.
 As I did that, helpful information and intuitions about better ways to feel, think, and relate began to flow toward me.
+(Ironically, one of the challenges of recovery in the later phases was giving up the identity of a "full-time sick person.")

 How Well Did I Get?

 Since this article was first published, I consider myself fully recovered from the CFS siege I experienced from 1985 to 1992.
-Since 1997— the year I took on the challenges of becoming an independent publisher — I have had several stress-related episodes of exhaustion and one three-month bout of a tenacious flu.
+Since 1997— the year I took on the challenges of becoming an independent publisher — I have had stress-related episodes of exhaustion and one three-month bout of a tenacious flu.
 These episodes of compromised immunity did not involve the full complex of CFS symptoms, but rather the narrower range of symptoms one would normally associate with short-term exhaustion or influenza.
+As of this edit in 2022, I have not suffered even a cold or conventional flu in at least five years and have remained immune to COVID-19.

 Accepting Paradox, Learning Patience